rebeccaansell/rebeccaansell/README.md

-- 👋 Hi, I’m @rebeccaansell
-- 👀 I’m interested in software engineering and artificial intelligence
-- 🌱 I mostly work in Python, C++
-- 💞️ I’m looking for internships!
-- 📫 How to reach me rebecca.ansell@my.liu.edu
+📫 How to reach me rja80@georgetown.edu

 <!---
 rebeccaansell/rebeccaansell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.